damian-lis/portfolio-website/README.md

 - this.triggerElement which conditionally (whether the trigger reference was sent or not) assign the passed reference to the trigger element
 - this.wrapperElement which conditionally (whether the trigger reference was sent or not) assign the passed reference to the wrapper element

 #### 3.3.
-Description createElements method (constructor)
+Description of createElements method (constructor)

-After assigning data to this.sneakPeeksInfo variable, the createElements method is called, which uses the createElementFn helper (the implementation here is scripts/helpers/createElementFn.js) to create individual elements of sneak peek and container for sneak peeks.
+After assigning data to this.sneakPeeksInfo variable, the createElements method is called, the implementation of which is below (scripts/objects/Audio.js):

-Below is an example of this method (scripts/objects/Audio.js):

 ```
 createElements() {